wayke-se/components-react/README.md

 | useQueryParamsFromUrl | boolean      | false    |

 * Required
   * `url` - Url to Wayke ext-api.
   * `urlMlt` - Url to Wayke ext-api for related vehicles.
 Used when displaying related vehicles for a given vehicle.
 If not provided `url` will be used, but then related vehicles are change to latest added.
   * `graphQlUrl` - Url to the GraphQl endpoint.
 * Optional
- * `apiKey` -An *optional* flag.
-To use with wayke ext-api.
+  * `apiKey` - To use with wayke ext-api.
 If no api key is provided, then the origin of the request is used as a api key.
- * `googleMapsApiKey` - An *optional* flag.
-Google Maps Static will be used if a `googleMapsApiKey` is provided, else the map will open in another tab (Google Maps).
+  * `googleMapsApiKey` - Google Maps Static will be used if a `googleMapsApiKey` is provided, else the map will open in another tab (Google Maps).
 Provide a Google Maps Static API key.
- * `googleMapsMarker` - An *optional* flag.
-Provide a custom marker, url.
+  * `googleMapsMarker` - Provide a custom marker, url.
- * `ecomSettings` - An *optional* flag.
-Allow the use of ecom.
+  * `ecomSettings` - Allow the use of ecom.
- * `useQueryParamsFromUrl` - An *optional* flag.
-Reading/writing query strings from/to the url.
+  * `useQueryParamsFromUrl` - Reading/writing query strings from/to the url.
 If true and `initialQueryParams` also exist, then initialQueryParams is added if the key doesnt exist in the url.

 ### EcomSettings
 | Property           | Type         | Required |